AmeenZaita/AmeenZaita/README.md

 I'm a software developer intrigued by developments in Ai.
 I enjoy dedicating my time to craft useful applications such as an inventory management system.
 Some technologies include c/c++, java and python.
 In my last year of highschool I was awarded a scholarhsip for being in the top 5% of students.
-I am cuntinuing my educational journey at University of Illinois at Chicago.
+I am continuing my educational journey at University of Illinois at Chicago.

 <!---
 AmeenZaita/AmeenZaita is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.